chloejchou/choudown/README.md

 [Chou Down live][heroku]

 Chou Down, a San Francisco restaurant search engine, is a full-stack web application inspired by Yelp.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the front end.
-No external libraries were used in the design of this application.
+No external libraries were used in the styling of this application.

 Please see the [docs][docs] folder for design documentation.